cite-architecture/ctsvalidator/README.md

 The test suite includes an archive of texts in three different formats for loading into a CTS instance, together with a CTS TextInventory identifying the texgts.
 The three formats are equivalent under the OHCO2 model of texts:

 - an archival text format.
-Examples include namespaced XML, non-namespaced XML, and markown.
+Examples include both namespaced XML, and non-namespaced XML.
+Files are in `testdata/testcorpus_texts`, with accompanying text inventory in `testdata/inventory.xml`.
-- a tabular representation
+- a tabular representation.
+Files are in `testdata/testcorpus_tabs`.
-- an RDF representation in TTL format
+- an RDF representation in TTL format.
+Data are in a single file, `testdata/testcorpus.ttl`.

 To run the validator, the test archive should first be loaded into the implementation to test using the information from the TextInventory and any one of the three equivalent data sources.